wilcoxen-courses/e270-census-api/README.md

     It's important to **do this early**: the Census can take **more than a day** to issue and then activate a key.
 If you have problems getting and activating a key, please note that the instructions for building the request payload provide a workaround.

+1. Once you have your key, save it in file called `'apikey.txt'`.
+The file should contain just the key with no extra spaces, text or punctuation.

+1. The `.gitignore` file that comes with the assignment already includes the `'apikey.txt'` so GitHub should not attempt to push it to the web.
+However, in your own work later on, you'll need generally need to add the file with the key to your repository's `.gitignore` file.

 ### B. Script collect.py

 1. Import `pandas` and `requests`.